 As of 2023, the organization remains one of the largest credit bureaus globally, offering various services in credit reporting, data analytics, and risk management.
 The focus remains on improving its reputation and maintaining a strong presence in the financial services sector.

-Over its 120-year history, the company has evolved from a small credit reporting agency into a global leader in information solutions, adapting to technological changes and market demands while overcoming significant challenges.
+Over its 120-year history, the company has evolved from a small credit reporting agency to a global information solutions leader.
+It has adapted to technological changes and market demands while overcoming significant challenges.

 Meaning and History